mcinderelle/subscriberlytics/README.md

 ## Usage

-1. Open `index.html` in your web browser
+1. **Visit Live Site**: Go to [https://subscriblytics-n8dtoru3h-rajchakrabortymusic-3025s-projects.vercel.app](https://subscriblytics-n8dtoru3h-rajchakrabortymusic-3025s-projects.vercel.app) or open `index.html` in your web browser
 2. **Toggle Theme**: Click the moon/sun icon in the header to switch between light and dark modes
 3. **Select Currency**: Choose your preferred currency from the dropdown
 4. **Search & Add**: Search for services (press `/` to focus) or scroll through the list and click to add